 Transport function displays a power law frequency dependence at the top of the lower Hubbard band [39], instead of the square root one for DOS, and an anomalous step-like feature at the bottom of the upper Hubbard band.
-As a result, the temperature dependences of transport coefficients, figure 3, strongly depend on the doping character and on its level.
-At half filling $n_d = 0.5$ and in the Mott insulator phase, the dc charge and thermal conductivities display typical dependences for the large gap insulators with an exponential decay at $\beta = 1/T \rightarrow +\infty$ with divergent Lorenz number L. On the other hand, the Seebeck coefficient is negative and follows the 1/T dependence at small temperatures, which is caused by the above mentioned strong asymmetry of the transport function, power law dependence for the lower Hubbard band and step-like feature for the upper one, see, for comparison, [40].
+As a result, the temperature dependences of transport coefficients, figure 3, strongly depend on the doping character and its level.
+At half filling $n_d = 0.5$ and in the Mott insulator phase, the dc charge and thermal conductivities display typical dependences for the large gap insulators with an exponential decay at $\beta = 1/T \rightarrow +\infty$ with divergent Lorentz number L. On the other hand, the Seebeck coefficient is negative and follows the 1/T dependence at small temperatures, which results from the mentioned above strong asymmetry of the transport function, power law dependence for the lower Hubbard band and step-like feature for the upper one, see, for comparison, [40].